Crypto Leverage Trading Explained

 Pros

-Trade more effectively – This is an aspect that many traders forget as they focus mostly on making money.
+2. Trade more effectively – This is an aspect that many traders forget as they focus mostly on making money.
 When it comes to investing money in a good market you want to be able to squeeze the profit of a good setup.
-The perfect setups don’t come often but when they do you want to maximize the profit by using leverage.
+The perfect setups don’t come often but when they do you want to maximize the profit by using credit.

 Risk less money per trade – Here is another forgotten benefit of leverage as most investors only see the other side of the trade, the profits.
-But, when investing with leverage you can reduce your own margin (risk capital) per trade and risk less money per investment.
+But, when investing with leverage you can reduce your margin (risk capital) per trade and risk less money per investment.
 If you keep your ratio between 1:2 to 1:5 you can still have a decent liquidation level from 50% to 20%.

 Cons